Francisco Morazán: First civil war

 While the Salvadoran army battled the Federal forces in San Salvador, Morazán positioned himself in the eastern part of the state.
 On July 6, Morazán defeated Col. Vicente Dominguez's Federal troops at the 'El Gualcho' ranch in Nuevo Gualcho.
 In his memoirs, Morazán described the battle like this: "At 12 midnight I undertook my march... but the rain didn't let me turn the day, and I was forced to wait in El Gualcho....
-At 3 o'clock in the morning, the rain stopped, I put two companies of hunters on the hill overlooking to the left of the ranch....
+At 3:00 a.m., the rain stopped, I put two companies of hunters on the hill overlooking to the left of the ranch....
 At 5 o'clock I learned the position occupied by the enemy....
 I could not go back under these circumstances....
 It was no longer possible to continue the march, without serious danger, a vast plain and the very presence of the enemy.
 Less I could defend myself in the ranch, placed under a height of more than 200 feet....
 It was therefore necessary to accept the battle with all the advantages reached by the enemy....
 I ordered the hunters to advance over the enemy to stop their movement....
 While the force rose by a slope and narrow path, fire broke out....
 But 175 inexperienced soldiers made impotent for quarter of an hour, the repeated attacks by the bulk of the enemy.
 The enthusiasm that produced in all the soldiers the heroism of these brave Hondurans, exceeded the number of the enemy.
 When the action became general on both sides, our right wing was forced to back down.
 And occupied the light artillery that supported it.
 But the reserve working on that side, re-established our line, recovered the artillery and ended the action....
 The Salvadorans assistants... arrived in time to pursue the dispersed..." enemy soldiers.

 Morazán kept on fighting around San Miguel, defeating every platoon dispatched by General Arzu from San Salvador.
 This prompted Arzu to leave Col. Montufar in charge of San Salvador and personally deal with Morazán.
 When the 'liberal caudillo' learned about this, he left for Honduras to recruit more troops.
 On September 20, Gen. Arzu was along the Lempa River with 500 men in pursuit of Morazán, when he learned that his forces had capitulated in Mejicanos.
 In the meantime, Morazán returned to El Salvador with a respectable army.
 Arzu feigning illness returned to Guatemala, leaving his forces under the command of lieutenant colonel Antonio de Aycinena.
 The colonel and his troops then marched towards Honduran territory, when they were intercepted by Morazán's men in San Antonio.
 On October 9 Aycinena was forced to surrender.
 With the capitulation of San Antonio, El Salvador was finally free of federal troops.
-On October 23, Morazán triumphantly entered the plaza of San Salvador.
+On 23 October, Morazán triumphantly entered the plaza of San Salvador.
 A few days later, he marched on Ahuachapán, to organize the army with which he intended to invade Guatemala.